chatterjeesaurabh/Assessment-of-Cognitive-Load-and-Emotion-using-Ocular-and-Facial-Microexpressions/README.md

 # Assessment of Cognitive Load and Emotion using Ocular Features and Facial Microexpressions

 This project aims to assess the validity of using eye motion features as indicators of *cognitive load* and *emotional state*.
-Ocular features such as saccades and fixations, subjective questionnaires and task performance measures has been used to assess the **mental workload** while the user performs the designed tasks.
-Simultaneous acquisition of physiological signal is performed, which is currently the high-speed image sequence of user’s face as input. **Facial micro-expression intensity** has been estimated using a ResNet based model along with ocular features while the users were shown emotional stimuli.
+Ocular features such as *saccades* and *fixations*, subjective questionnaires and task performance measures has been used to assess the **mental workload** while the user performs the designed tasks.
+Simultaneous acquisition of physiological signal is performed, which is currently the high-speed image sequence of user’s face as input. **Facial micro-expression intensity** has been estimated using **ResNet-18** based model trained with **Knowledge-Distillation** from **Masked Auto-Encoder**, along with ocular features while the users were shown emotional stimuli.

 The scheme has been validated with psychological tests such as *visual response test (VRT)* which induces mental fatigue and *N-back test* which induces memory load.
 Correlation between the physiological signal (eye movement and blink) and the psychological test response has been observed with the change in mental workload.
 Moreover, user emotional state has been observed to have correlation with eye motion behaviour and has been validated with the detection of activation of corresponding facial action units based on **Facial Action Coding System (FACS)**.